• Skip to primary navigation

 • Top with the fontina cheese, panko bread crumbs, and a crackor two of salt and pepper.

 • Bake at 375°F for 22-26 minutes or until eggs are set to your preference.
 If you want eggs over hard bake for 26 minutes.
-Reduce the time from there if you want your eggs softer/runnier.
+Reduce the time from there if you want your eggs to be softer/runnier.

 • Serve immediately with a crusty bread (optional).